niwinz/niwibe-site/content/blog/2014-06-07-stateless-authentication-with-api-rest.md

 their variants defined by service providers.
 Also, exists other authentication system, such
 as: token, openid, etc..., but them are not widely used in comparison with oauth.

 That do you thing about all them?
-Are all them really stateless?
+Are all them truly stateless?

 ## How authentication works?

-Before continue, I want explain how standard (http session) works and compare it to oauth.
+Before continue, I want to explain how standard (http session) works and compare it to oauth2.

 ### Basic steps on how standard http session authentication works: